Schools Direct courses are school based ITT routes.

 All offers are subject to satisfactory results from necessary pre-employment checks

 Salaried School Direct/ Teaching Apprentices are paid on the Unqualified Teacher Pay Scale, Point 1 - Our schools are paid on the ‘Fringe’ and ‘Outer London’ rates.

 About the training provider

-Our Multi Academy Trust includes 5 Primary and 6 Secondary Schools - including a STEM Academy and 2 Sixth Form provisions providing wide opportunities for trainees to experience educations from EYFS to A Level.
+Burnt mill is part of the BMAT Multi Academy Trust which includes 5 Primary and 6 Secondary Schools - including a STEM Academy and 2 Sixth Form provisions providing wide opportunities for trainees to experience educations from EYFS to A Level.